pmndrs/react-nil/readme.md

 npm install react-nil
 ```

 This is a custom react renderer that only renders `null`, literally.
-That sounds crazy to you?
-Well, think of it, React can render visual components, they return a view, or logical components, without a view.

-#### Clearly nothing to see here, moving on ... :)
+#### Clearly nothing to see here, moving on ...

-Step back a moment and think about how hard managing side effects and async tasks in Node is.
-In React on the other hand all of this comes inbuilt and trivial to manage: you pack away side-effects into useEffect, memoize tasks via useMemo, there is Suspense to orchestrate async ops, context to communicate data, optional concurrency to maintain fast response.
+Though if you think about it, managing side effects and async ops in Node is hard.
+In React all of this comes inbuilt and is trivial to manage: you pack away side-effects into useEffect, memoize tasks via useMemo, there is Suspense to orchestrate async ops where component A can await component B and access it by reference, context to communicate data, optional concurrency to maintain fast response.
 And of course — the entire React eco system is available: Redux, Recoil, GraphQl, whatever you need.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry